Rick Owens' Retrospective Is A Paean to the Designer's California Roots @ Palais Galliera in Paris

 Telfar has long stood out as a brand that simply gets it right.
 It’s visionary, equitable, and deeply in tune with its audience.
 From the beginning, it gained a loyal community drawn to its commitment to cultural storytelling, accessible pricing, and customer-first values.
 This integrity helped elevate the iconic “T” bag into one of the most sought-after accessories of the past decade, carried by A-listers and aspirational shoppers alike.

-Over the weekend, following a 5 years hiatus, Clemens took to the streets of New York City to make his return to the runway.
+Over the weekend, following a five-year hiatus, Clemens took to the streets of New York City to make his return to the runway.

 Courtesy of Telfar